vectordotdev/gitdocs/docs/production-builds.md

 $ gitdocs build
 ```

-This will output your site to `.gitdocs_build/`, which can now be deployed to S3, GitHub Pages, Netlify, etc.
+Once the process completes, you will have a bundled, static site located at `.gitdocs_build/`.
+This can be deployed to S3, GitHub Pages, Netlify, etc.

 #### robots.txt and sitemap.xml

 Both of these files are created for you automagically and are available at <a href="/robots.txt" target="_blank">/robots.txt</a> and <a href="/sitemap.xml" target="_blank">/sitemap.xml</a>.
-You can customize certain in the [config file](/api/config-file).
+You can change whether or not your robots.txt file allows your site to be crawled by editing a value in the [config file](/api/config-file).

+---

 <div align="right">
   <h3><a href="/static-files">Static Files →</a></h3>